jessesquires/jessesquires.com/_posts/2022-03-25-my-website-disappeared-from-bing-and-duckduckgo.md

 To reiterate, I really don't give a shit about Bing, per se --- I just want my site indexed by DuckDuckGo again.
 But, as noted above, it seems the best (only?) way to do that is through Bing.
 I sent a follow-up email to Bing Support today to check on the status of my support request.
 " %}

+{% capture notice_content %}
+This post is still being circulated and showing up in Google search for folks, so I want to highlight [my recent follow-up post here]({% post_url 2022-07-25-my-website-disappeared-from-bing-and-duckduckgo-part-2 %}).

+Also, another reader experiencing this issue emailed me after finding this post via Google.
+They also [published a blog post here](https://io.bikegremlin.com/28530/microsoft-bing-serp-gone-overnight/) detailing their experience.
+{% endcapture %}

+{% include updated_notice.html
+date="2022-07-28T12:36:54-07:00"
+message=notice_content
+%}